JTCyberTech/Cybersecurity-Home-Labs/Guided-Labs/Ethical Hacking/Bash Shell Script/AutoPilot DevOps/Readme.md

 <img src="https://i.imgur.com/NWATSk9.png" height="60%" width="60%" alt=""/>
 <br />

-To replace the first occurence of each line.
-(Changing from bashscripting back to bash for the first occurence)
+To replace the first occurrence of each line.
+(Changing from bashscripting back to bash for the first occurrence)

 - Type in: ```sed -i 's/bashscripting/bash/1' dummy.txt```.
-  - ```1```: first occurence of each line.
+  - ```1```: first occurrence of each line.

 <p align="center">
 <br/>
 <img src="https://i.imgur.com/JxTzH8G.png" height="60%" width="60%" alt=""/>
 <br />

-Can use it with the any occurance.
+Can use it with the any occurrence.
 - Type in: ```sed -i 's/bashscripting/jeff/2' dummy.txt```.

 <p align="center">